Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Benchmark Structure

 \subsubsection{Beach Bar 1D Environment}

-The second environment we implement is a partially observable version of the beach-bar environment, again standard in MFG literature \cite{perrin_fictitious_2020, wu_population-aware_2025}.
+The second environment we implement is a partially observable version of the beach-bar environment, again standard in MFG literature \cite{perrin2020fictitious, wu2025population}.
 The environment is finite horizon.
-The aggregate aggregate state is given by $g = (\boldsymbol{\mu}, z, l, t)$, where $l$ is the location of the bar that is set at the beginning of the episode and hence independent of time, and $z$, the common noise, determines whether the bar closes at $t = T/2$.
-We define the following tuple:
+The aggregate state is given by $g = (\boldsymbol{\mu}, z, l, t)$, where $l$ is the location of the bar that is set at the beginning of the episode and hence independent of time, and $z$, the common noise, determines whether the bar closes at $t = H/2$.
 The individual state space, the state space of the common noise and the action space are all 1D and given by:

 The initial mean-field and common noise are given by:

 The transition dynamics are given by: